Public Utilities & Regulatory Law

-The firm represented FirstEnergy Corp. in the joint filing with Jersey Central Power & Light Company, d/b/a GPU Energy (JCP&L), for necessary approvals from the BPU relating to the merger of GPU, Inc. with FirstEnergy.
-The firm also previously served as counsel to JCP&L on governmental affairs and legislative matters.
-We participated in regulatory and legislative hearings following the accident at the Three Mile Island Nuclear Generating Station and in related appellate litigation.
+The Firm represented FirstEnergy Corp. in the joint filing with JCP&L for necessary approvals from the BPU relating to the merger of GPU, Inc. with FirstEnergy.
+Riker Danzig participated in regulatory and legislative hearings following the accident at the Three Mile Island Nuclear Generating Station and in related appellate litigation.
 We also represented JCP&L as trial and appellate counsel in major federal litigation involving interstate transportation of spent nuclear fuel.

-Additionally, the firm has represented Public Service Electric and Gas Company (PSE&G) on a number of matters and cases, including appeals from contracts entered into under flexible rate legislation.
+Additionally, the Firm has represented Public Service Electric and Gas Company (“PSE&G”) on a number of matters and cases, including appeals from contracts entered into under flexible rate legislation.

-The firm has also represented non-utilities in certain energy-related matters.
-The firm recently served as New Jersey Counsel to Calpine Corporation in its acquisition of Champion Energy Services, LLC, a licensed power supplier.
+The Firm has also represented non-utilities in certain energy-related matters.
+The Firm served as New Jersey Counsel to Calpine Corporation in its acquisition of Champion Energy Services, LLC, a licensed power supplier.
 We also represented Calpine as New Jersey Counsel in its $1.63 billion purchase of 4,490 MW of power generation assets from Pepco Holdings, Inc. and the related acquisition financing from a syndication group led by Credit Suisse AG.
 The purchase included 18 operating power plants, half of which were located in New Jersey.

-For over three decades, the firm has successfully represented clients in telecommunications matters before regulators, legislators, and the Courts.
+For over three decades, the Firm has successfully represented clients in telecommunications matters before regulators, legislators, and the Courts.

 We have assisted a number of established carriers, CLECs and resellers, both public and private, large and small, in certification matters, financing applications, merger proceedings and other matters before the BPU; interconnection/resale negotiations under the Telecommunications Act; and litigation matters.